ManiMatter/decluttarr/README.md

 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)

-**REMOVE_UNMONITORED**
+**REMOVE_SLOW**
-- Steers whether downloads belonging to unmonitored media are removed from the queue
+- Steers whether slow downloads are removed from the queue
-- Note: Will only remove from queue if all TV shows depending on the same download are unmonitored
-- These downloads are not added to the blocklist
+- Slow downloads are added to the blocklist, so that they are not re-requested in the future
-- Note: Since sonarr does not support multi-season packs, if you download one you should protect it with `NO_STALLED_REMOVAL_QBIT_TAG` that is explained further down
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)

-**REMOVE_MISSING_FILES**
+**REMOVE_STALLED**
-- Steers whether downloads that have the warning "Files Missing" are removed from the queue
+- Steers whether stalled downloads with no connections are removed from the queue
-- These downloads are not added to the blocklist
+- These downloads are added to the blocklist, so that they are not re-requested in the future
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)

-**REMOVE_SLOW**
+**REMOVE_UNMONITORED**
-- Steers whether slow downloads are removed from the queue
+- Steers whether downloads belonging to unmonitored media are removed from the queue
+- Note: Will only remove from queue if all TV shows depending on the same download are unmonitored
-- Slow downloads are added to the blocklist, so that they are not re-requested in the future
+- These downloads are not added to the blocklist
+- Note: Since sonarr does not support multi-season packs, if you download one you should protect it with `NO_STALLED_REMOVAL_QBIT_TAG` that is explained further down
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)